smcclab/smc-course/_workshops/05-networks-collaboration.md

 ### Signal data: sending audio over the network

-If you want to send audio signal data (i.e. a stream of bits that's meant to be interpreted as an audio signal and sent to a DAC at some stage) then there are few different options as well.
+If you want to send audio signal data (i.e., a stream of bits that's meant to be interpreted as an audio signal and sent to a DAC at some stage) then there are few different options as well.